 - Do you have any other symptoms?

 Dry hair is a sign of hair damage.
-If left untreated, your hair can become overly brittle and dry.
-This can trigger breakage, or the snapping of hair strands.
+If left untreated, your hair can become brittle, causing it to break or fray easily.

-Most cases of dry hair can be effectively treated with simple lifestyle changes and moisturizing hair care products that are available in drugstores or salons.
+Most cases of dry hair can be effectively treated with simple lifestyle changes.